joshua-d-hill/carton-caps/README.md

   - nvm install node
   - cd nodejs-server
   - npm start

 The service will be available at http://localhost:8080

+To run tests utilizing Mocha, Chai, and Supertest:
+ - npm test

 # OpenAPI Specification
 This API is documented in **OpenAPI v3 format** and is based on the